 The health and well-being of our patients and their families is our priority.
 That’s why we recommend that everyone (6 months and older) get an annual flu vaccine.
 Getting vaccinated is especially important to protect children with chronic health conditions who are at higher risk for serious flu complications.

 If you have an upcoming appointment at Children’s Health, ask your provider about getting your flu shot during your appointment.
-If you get a flu shot elsewhere, please make sure your care team is aware.
+Children’s Health is offering flu vaccines to patients and family members in select high-risk clinics.
+If your child gets a flu shot elsewhere, please make sure their care team is aware.
 One way to do that is to opt-in to the ImmTrac2 vaccination registry.

 What is ImmTrac2?